zmalltalker/android-pojo-demo/README.md

 ```

 This checks out this repository into the `android-pojo-demo` directory
 under your Android project root.

+### Let Gradle know about the sub project ###

-We now want to let Gradle know that
+We now want to let Gradle know that this is a subproject, so we open
-this is a subproject, so we open `settings.gradle` in your project
-repository and add
+`settings.gradle` in your project repository and add

 ```gradle
 include ':App', ':android-pojo-demo'
 ```

 replacing `App` with whatever your Android subproject is named.

+### Add the POJO project as a dependency ###

 At this point, we want to add this subproject as a dependency in your
 Android project, so you can use your POJO code from there.
 We do this